NATIONAL HORSESHOE PITCHERS

 For any of the reasons above, a member may be suspended for one

-No member shall be suspended until given a fair hearing
+No member facing a Charter Suspension or full NHPA Suspension shall be suspended until offered a fair hearing

-before the Executive Council or a Board appointed by same.
+before the NHPA Executive Council or a Board appointed by same.

 Members who have been suspended for one year may be